Lancher/linux-programming-examples/README.md

 ##### Process Credentials:

 - Relation between real user ID(real uid, or ruid), the effective user ID (effective uid, or euid), and the saved user ID (saved uid, or suid).

+- Privileged process can use `setuid()` to change three IDs to any value.

+- Unprivileged process can use `setuid()` to change euid to the same value as ruid or suid.

 - Please refer to paper `Setuid Demystified` for more details.